-Saundra Murray Nettles is a feminist writer and scholar of environmental psychology and human development.
+Saundra Murray Nettles is a writer and scholar of environmental and educational psychology.
 She is the author of Crazy Visitation, a memoir of life with and without a brain tumor, and Necessary Spaces: Exploring the Richness of African American Childhood.
-She has published numerous academic articles and book chapters, and her poetry appears in Double Stitch: Black Women Write about Mothers & Daughters and I Hear a Symphony: African Americans Celebrate Love.
+She has published academic articles and book chapters on experiences of marginalized children, youth, and women in formal and informal learning environments.

 She is an alumna of Howard University and the University of Illinois Graduate School of Library and Information Science.
-Dr. Murray Nettles conducted research at the American Institutes for Research and the Johns Hopkins University Center for Social Organization of Schools and taught at several institutions, including the University of Maryland and the University of Illinois at Urbana-Champaign.
+Dr. Murray Nettles conducted educational research at the American Institutes for Research and the Johns Hopkins University Center for Social Organization of Schools and taught at several institutions, including the University of Maryland and the University of Illinois at Urbana-Champaign.
 As a retired professor and published poet, she is pursuing her lifelong interests in vernacular photography and history of architecture.